apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

   [broker's classpath](using-server.md#adding-runtime-dependencies).

-#### Configuring a SSLContextFactory
+#### Configuring an SSLContextFactory

-If you have a `JDK` provider you can configure which SSLContextFactory to use.
+If you use `JDK` as SSL provider (the default), you can configure which SSLContextFactory to use.
-Currently we provide two implementations:
+Currently the following two implementations are provided:
 - `org.apache.activemq.artemis.core.remoting.impl.ssl.DefaultSSLContextFactory`
+  (registered by the default)
 - `org.apache.activemq.artemis.core.remoting.impl.ssl.CachingSSLContextFactory`

-but you can also add your own implementation of `org.apache.activemq.artemis.spi.core.remoting.ssl.SSLContextFactory`.
+You may also create your own implementation of `org.apache.activemq.artemis.spi.core.remoting.ssl.SSLContextFactory`.

-The implementations are loaded by a ServiceLoader, thus you need to declare your implementation in a `META-INF/services/org.apache.activemq.artemis.spi.core.remoting.ssl.SSLContextFactory` file.
+The implementations are loaded by a `java.util.ServiceLoader`, thus you need to declare your implementation in a `META-INF/services/org.apache.activemq.artemis.spi.core.remoting.ssl.SSLContextFactory` file.
 If several implementations are available, the one with the highest `priority` will be selected.

 So for example, if you want to use `org.apache.activemq.artemis.core.remoting.impl.ssl.CachingSSLContextFactory` you need to add a `META-INF/services/org.apache.activemq.artemis.spi.core.remoting.ssl.SSLContextFactory` file to your classpath with the content `org.apache.activemq.artemis.core.remoting.impl.ssl.CachingSSLContextFactory`.

-**Note:** This mechanism doesn't work if you have selected `OPENSSL` as provider.
+A similar mechanism exists for the `OPENSSL` SSL provider in which case you can configure an OpenSSLContextFactory.
+Currently the following two implementations are provided:
+- `org.apache.activemq.artemis.core.remoting.impl.ssl.DefaultOpenSSLContextFactory`
+  (registered by the default)
+- `org.apache.activemq.artemis.core.remoting.impl.ssl.CachingOpenSSLContextFactory`

+You may also create your own implementation of `org.apache.activemq.artemis.spi.core.remoting.ssl.OpenSSLContextFactory`.

 ### Configuring Netty HTTP